lazykern/ecommerce-api-docs/data/processed/lazada/guides/terms-and-agreement/lazada-open-platform-developer-agreement.md

 2.8.
 You acknowledge and agree that (i) you are solely responsible for and will at all times maintain the security and prevent the misuse of your Account, any assigned keys and/or other credentials provided to you by or on behalf of Lazada in connection with the Open Platform, Lazada Services and/or Tools; (ii) you will keep a register of all Authorised Users which have or previously had access to your Account, any assigned keys and/or other credentials; (iii) you will ensure all Authorised Users granted access to your Account shall agree in writing to comply with these Terms, and all other agreement related to the use of the Open Platform, Lazada Services and the Tools which you enter into with Lazada; (iv) you shall be fully responsible for, and be bound by, any and all activity, access and use of the Open Platform, Lazada Services and the Tools, and any information, Data or communication referable to your Account, whether or not authorised by you; and (v) the Lazada Group shall (to the fullest extent permitted by the Applicable Laws) be entitled to act upon, rely on and hold you fully responsible and liable in respect thereof as if the same were carried out or transmitted by you.

 2.9.
-Lazada reserves the right, exercisable in its sole and absolute discretion and without prior notice or any liability, to limit, disable, suspend, or terminate your Account, and/or limit, disable, suspend or terminate any Application developed, operated or distributed by you through the use of the Open Platforms, Lazada Services and the Tools if any such Account or Application is dormant for more than 90 consecutive days or for such other duration as Lazada may notify from time to time in the Open Platform Rules ("**Relevant Period** ").
+Lazada reserves the right, exercisable in its sole and absolute discretion and without prior notice or any liability, to limit, disable, suspend, or terminate your Account, and/or limit, disable, suspend or terminate any Application developed, operated or distributed by you through the use of the Open Platforms, Lazada Services and the Tools if any such Account or Application is dormant for more than 90 consecutive days or for such other duration as Lazada may notify from time to time in the Open Platform Rules (“**Relevant Period** ”).
 You are required to comply with the provisions of Clause 18 upon the termination or disabling of your Account.

 For the purpose of this Clause: